Page 1 of 2

 What has modular arithmetic got to do with the real world?

 The answer any experienced programmer should give you is "a lot".
 Not only is it the basis for many an algorithm, it is part of the hardware.

 Many programmers are puzzled by the mod, short for modulo, and integer division functions/operators found in nearly all languages.

 Modular arithmetic used to be something that every programmer encountered because it is part of the hardware of every machine.
 You find it in the way numbers are represented in binary and in machine code or assembly language instructions.

 Once you get away from the representation of numbers as bit strings and arithmetic via registers then many mod and remainder operations lose their immediate meaning so familiar to assembly language programmers.

-However you may not meet the mod function or operator in the course of learning to program but meet it you will.
+You may not meet the mod function or operator in the course of learning to program, but once you start to write real code you will certainly meet it.
 As soon as you start implementing even the simplest of algorithms the need to understand mod will occur.

 Passive and Active